jkarpen/Springboard_Projects/Capstone/README.md

 This repository contains data, code, and reports generated for my Capstone Project as part of Springboard's Data Science with Python Intensive Program.
+The Final Report describing the project is in the reports folder.
+A high level description of the project is available as a blog post here: https://www.linkedin.com/pulse/predicting-airbnb-listing-price-utilization-joshua-karpen/

 Data Visualizations: Images created in Exploratory Data Analysis.
 Code in Data Storytelling script.